 Town centre car parks are identified with blue P symbols, and a parking fee is payable at most of them during the daytime, but in most cases not in the evenings.
 Of these, the Stockbridge Lane car park offers the lowest ticket prices, but is a slightly further walk to the shops than most of the other car parks.
 There are several free car parks, shown with an F symbol, which are intended primarily for customers of the associated businesses.
 There are a few streets near the town centre where you can park free of charge, including sections of Daltongate, Lightburn Road, and New Church Lane, but spaces are limited.

 The only public toilets in the town are on The Gill, and opening time restrictions apply.
-Please see the separate page describing Ulverston’s Courtesy Toilet Scheme for details, and for additional toilet facilities provided by various local businesses.
+There are toilets at the Indoor Market Hall and in various other public buildings, but opening time restrictions and other limitations apply.